Page last updated on July 30, 2019.

-Brief descriptions of important events occurring the week before classes begin.
+Brief descriptions of important events occurring the week before classes begin for academic year 2019-2020.
 To see other calendars of important dates and meetings, select the “calendars” tab from the Provost’s homepage.

 New faculty need to arrive promptly so that all appropriate benefit and related employment forms may be distributed and/or collected.
 A continental breakfast will be available.
 (Questions?
 Contact Denise Frye, x1210; email@example.com)

 10:15 – 11:15 a.m., Academic Orientation for New Full-Time Faculty.
 Lee Hall, room 412.

 Overview of the academic affairs area of the university and an outline of the full schedule of academic orientation for new full-time faculty.
 Presented by the Provost’s Office.
 (Questions?
 Contact Amy O’Reilly, x1241; firstname.lastname@example.org)

 11:30 a.m. – 3:30 p.m., Human Resources Orientation for New Full-Time Faculty.
 Lee Hall, room 412.

 Coverage of additional topics related to employment at UMW.
 Lunch will be provided.
 (Questions?
 Contact Denise Frye, x1210; email@example.com)